 Before we start it is important to emphasise that the SnpMatrix objects that hold genotype data in snpStats are resident in memory, and limitations of the computer and of the R language impose limits on the maximum size of datasets that can be held at any one time.
 Each genotype reading uses only a single byte of memory so that large datasets can be read given the large memory capacity of modern computers.
-However R imposes a limit of $2^{31} - 1 \sim 2 \times 10^9$ elements in a single array1.
+Originally, R imposed a limit of $2^{31} - 1 \sim 2 \times 10^9$ elements in a single array.
+This limit applied in both the 32-bit and 64-bit versions of R, these versions differing only in the total memory that could be used.
 For example, this would correspond to one million loci for two thousand subjects and would occupy two gigabytes of machine memory.
+However, version 3 of R removed the restriction on single arrays in the 64-bit version, and this was implemented for SnpMatrix and XSnpMatrix objects in version 1.19.2 of snpStats.
+However, experience of this code is limited and some caution is advised.